zuri-training/team-wombat/README.md

   <h3 align="center">Auth-Wiki</h3>

   <p align="center">
-<a><strong>Wombat - A Wiki-Auth Web Application like library of authentication code that allows users register, download material and interact.</strong></a>
+<a><strong>A web Application for a library of authentication code that allows users register, download material or codes and interact.</strong></a>
    </p>
 </div>